 In order to get the most out of the Build Cache, it is important to understand the basic concepts of how it works.

-The output of a task is the result it produces when executed.
+The outputs of a task are the results it produces when executed.
 Its inputs are the results of the tasks and settings it depends on.
 For example, for the compile task of sbt, all Scala and Java source files are inputs as well as all configuration options (such as compiler flags) that influence the resulting class files, i.e. its outputs.

 Cache key